lazycoderio/Basic-Selenium-Java/README.md

 3. If you dont have the Java Development Kit (JDK) run this command `brew cask install java`
 4. Install Maven `brew install maven`
 5. Run `./mac_install_browsers.sh`

+### Windows

+> This is currently untested
+1. Right-Click on `windows_install.bat` and select `Run as Administrator`

+#### Longer Instructions

+1. The script should install Chocolatey the Windows package manager.
+2. Install latest versions of
+    a.
+Firefox
+    b.
+Chrome
+    c.
+PhantomJS
+3. Selenium drivers for the above and the Edgedriver

 ## Running Tests